-Anorexia Nervosa (AN) is a disorder that can affect people of all ages, races, ethnic backgrounds, and genders.
+Anorexia Nervosa (AN) is an eating disorder that can affect people of all ages, races, ethnic backgrounds, and genders.
 AN is believed to be linked to genetic predisposition and can be caused by multiple factors, including environmental, social, and cultural factors.

 When a person has AN, they restrict their food intake such that they are not able to maintain a healthy weight or, for kids, they are not growing at the expected pace for their age.
 Medical complications of AN can be wide-ranging and can affect every organ in the body.
 Quick weight loss over a short period of time can occur for people with AN and can put people at even greater risk for medical complications.
 It is important to have a medical evaluation prior to starting outpatient treatment.